 If this incident is discarded or placed beneath the draw deck using Q the Referee, any cards stacked on it are likewise discarded or placed beneath their owners' draw decks.
-See Devidian Door already in play on a mission.
+See Devidian Door control

+Activating this incident will nullify a Destroy Radioactive Garbage Scow that is already in play on a mission.
 The mission's point value is restored (even if it has already been solved) and the owner of the Destroy Radioactive Garbage Scow places the interrupt in their bonus point area to score -10 points.